joethei/obsidian-plantuml/README.md

 [JEE](https://plantuml.com/de/server) /
 [PicoWeb](https://plantuml.com/de/picoweb)) and specify its address in the settings.

+You can also render your diagrams locally by installing the desktop only [Local PlantUML Provider](https://github.com/joethei/obsidian-local-plantuml) plugin.

 ## Usage
 Create a fenced codeblock using `plantuml` as the language.
 Specify your plantuml code inside.